-Given the evidence that people are being treated differently by the criminal justice system based upon “race,” it is clear that the reason is not that minority-race people are committing criminal acts at a higher rate than majority-race people.
+Given the evidence of the criminal justice system CJS) treating people differently based upon “race,” clearly the reason is not that minority-race people are committing crimes at a higher rate than majority-race people.

 - African-Americans are arrested at much higher rate than people the percentage of all races committing crimes;

-- of those of all races convicted, a disproportionate percentage of African-Americans are being sentenced to prison.
+- Finally, of those of all races convicted, a disproportionate percentage of African-Americans are being sentenced to prison.

 Though few people view themselves as racist – few police, few prosecutors, few defense attorneys, few judges, few jurors – the aggregate result is one of a strong, unfair impact based upon a person’s “race.”

 Awareness of the problem may be a first step.
 Be suspicious of any theory based upon race – or race-code words.
 And when you hear one of those, challenge it.
-When we develop our empathy for others, and get to know and love other cultures, we are on the path towards a solution.
+Look for the evidence that contradicts the theory or stereotype.

 In the end, society is made up of individual people.
 We can change ourselves.
-We can change our society.
-We can make the world a better, and more fair place.
-Liberty for one, is liberty for all.
+And so we can change our society.
+Beginning with ourselves, we can make our shared world a better, and more fair place.
+Each of us can reduce and eliminate race bias.